lsst-ts/observatory-ops-docs/Operational-Procedures/Troubleshooting/component-offline.rst

 * A reduced number of CSCs will continue to run after receiving ``exitControl``.

-  At the time of this writting, only the camera systems have this behavior.
+  At the time of this writting, only the camera systems have this behavior, and will continue to run after receiving and ``exitControl`` command.

-Restoring a CSC that exited after responding to ``exitControl`` requires one to restart the process that runs it.
+Restoring a CSC after sending an ``exitControl`` requires one to restart the process that runs it.

 This condition manifests by the CSC appearing in OFFLINE state with no heartbeats, and can be seen in the figure :ref:`below <fig-love-mtptg-offline>`.